-This time last year a new dog law protecting dogs in the Pennsylvania's larger commercial breeding facilities was passed.
-At that time the legislature created a Canine Health Board to decide the specifics regarding ventilation, lighting, high-end temperature, and flooring alternatives.
+This time last year, all our hard work paid off and a new dog law protecting dogs in the Pennsylvania's larger commercial breeding facilities was passed.
+At that time the legislature created a Canine Health Board to decide the specifics regarding ventilation, lighting, high-end temperature, and flooring alternatives (under the new law, solid or slatted flooring is required in all commercial kennels).

-The recommendations made by the Canine Health Board are currently being reviewed by your organization, the Independent Regulatory Review Commission.
-I urge you all to support these regulations - in order to help the dogs of Pennsylvania's puppy mills.
-It is important to remember that the Canine Health Board is comprised of nine vets selected by both the Republican and Democrat leaderships.
+The recommendations made by the Canine Health Board are currently being reviewed by Independent Regulatory Review Commission.
+It is extremely important that we contact IRRC at this time and urge their members to support these regulations - in order to help the dogs of Pennsylvania's puppy mills.
+It is important to note that the Canine Health Board is comprised of nine vets selected by both the Republican and Democrat leaderships.
 These regulations have bipartisan support and were approved unanimously by the vets on the board.